Gay Washington DC

 PW's Place (9855 N Washington Blvd, Laurel), gay sports bar with food and internet on Route One, in Maryland, midway between Washington and Baltimore.

-Periodic events include: Bear Nonsense 2nd & 4th Fridays each month at The Rock & Roll Hotel rooftop patio bar; The Crucible, members-only alternative/fetish club nights; Daryl Wilson Productions for DC Black Pride, Labor Day Weekend and other special dates; Mixtape DC, queer dance party at various venues around town, usually on second Saturdays each month; Omega Parties at DC Black Pride, Freedom Weekend and other events; and Rich Morel's Hot Sauce parties in DC and Baltimore.
-Women's events include Unleashed, TMS Entertainment with second Saturday monthly dance parties; and the Women's Festival.
-Check websites for dates and locations.
+Periodic events include: Bear Nonsense 2nd & 4th Fridays each month at The Rock & Roll Hotel rooftop patio bar; The Crucible, members-only alternative/fetish club nights; Daryl Wilson Productions for DC Black Pride, Labor Day Weekend and other special dates; Mixtape DC, queer dance party at various venues around town, usually on second Saturdays each month; Omega Parties monthly at Stadium Club, Karma DC; and Rich Morel's Hot Sauce parties in DC and Baltimore.

 Crew Club (1321 14th Street NW), 24-hour cruising for 18+ men; steam and sauna, TV lounges, gym, tanning.

 Glorious Health Club (2120 W Virginia Ave NE), men's club steam, showers, gym, snack bar, take-out food deliveries.
 Open 24 hours just off New York Avenue.
 Monthly CumUnion sex parties for men, on 4th Saturdays; and 1st and 3rd Saturdays CODE Leather/Fetish play parties.